sathyaa22/MODULE-23/EX 5B Coin Change problem.md

 ## Algorithm

 1. Start the program.
-2. Start by defining a function coinChange(coins, amount).
+2. Define a function coinChange(coins, amount).
 3. Initialize a list dp of size amount + 1 with all values as infinity (float('inf')).
 4. Set dp[0] = 0 since zero coins are needed to make amount 0.
 5. Loop through each coin in the coins list.